GonzaloEspinoza/openmeetings-with-postegrest-p1/README.md

 docker run -it --rm --name openmeetings -p 1935:1935 -p 5080:5080 -p 8081:8081 fjudith/openmeetings
 ```

-Then open http://ipaddress:5080/openmeetings and proceed to the installation.
-You may connect external database as Mysql or Postgres if you don't want to use the internal database.
+Then open http://ipaddress:5080/openmeetings and proceed to the installation

 # Configuration
 ## Deployment using PostgreSQL